 Felted knits are great to work with because the edges won’t ravel, they’re stretchy (as opposed to felt), and you’re saving them from the landfill.
 You can get a second life out of stained or moth-eaten sweaters, too; just shrink them and then cut around the holes or stains.

 Note: You may get two or more hats out of one sweater, depending on the size of the sweater and the hats you’re making.
 If you don’t have any handy, a thrift store usually has loads of shrunken knits or ones you can felt yourself.
 Just throw them in the washer and dryer.
 Most sweaters will felt, as long as they are made from an animal fiber, such as wool, mohair, cashmere, or alpaca.
 Avoid cottons and synthetics.

 You’ll need circumference (around the fullest part of the head, just above the ears) and height (from the top center of the head down to the bottom of the ears, or however long you want the hat to be).

 To determine the panel width, divide the head circumference by 5, then add 1 inch for seam allowances (1/2 inch each side).
 My head measures 22 inches around; dividing by 5 gave me 4.4 inches, which I rounded up to 4 1/2 inches.
 Adding 1 inch gives me 5 1/2 inches.
 Add 1 inch to the height measurement.
 Mine was 8 1/2 inches, yielding a pattern height of 9 1/2 inches.
 Cut a rectangle out of card stock or paper that measures the height by the width.
 Fold the pattern in half parallel to the height measurement, and holding it with the fold on the left, trim the upper half of the right-side edge so that it curves toward the fold, ending in a point at the fold.
 (See the photo below to get an idea of the shape.)
 Unfold the piece and you should have something like a beehive shape.
 Use this pattern to cut five pieces from the felted sweater.
 Since felted knits are stable, you can cut somewhat off-grain if desired.
 If you want a binding on the bottom edge of the hat, you’ll need another rectangular piece that measures (head circumference + 1 inch) by 2 inches.

 Assemble the hat

 With right sides together, pin two sections together along one of the long sides, and sew using 1/2-inch-wide seam allowance.
 Start at the bottom edge, and stop 1/2 inch from the point at the top.
 I used a tiny zigzag stitch (1.5 mm long by 1.5 mm wide) to give the seams some stretch.
 Repeat to connect the remaining three pieces, then sew the first panel to the last.

-2.Press open the seam allownces, and trim them near the top of the hat to remove bulk.
+Press open the seam allowances.
+Then trim them near the top of the hat to remove bulk.
 Then topstitch the seam allowances from the right side.
 Use a wide (7-mm) three-step zigzag, or a straight stitch.